FEniCS/dolfinx/demo/pde/periodic/python/documentation.rst

 	from dolfin import *

-A subclass of :py:class:`Expression <dolfin.cpp.function.Expression>`, Source, is created for the source term f.
+A subclass of :py:class:`Expression <dolfin.cpp.function.Expression>`, Source, is created for the source term :math:`f`.
 The function :py:meth:`eval() <dolfin.cpp.fem.BasisFunction.eval>` returns values for a function at the given point x.

 .. code-block:: python